cds-snc/docs/rfcs/0008-SRE-shared-responsibility-model.md

 ## Open Questions
 - How often is this shared responsibility model reviewed?
-- How arbitrates disputes and who has the final authority on decisions?
+- Who arbitrates disputes and who has the final authority on decisions?

 ---